hunterlong/AuthorizeCIM/README.md

 // outputs true or false
 ```

-#### Get detailed information about a billing profile from customer
+#### Get detailed information about the Billing Profile from customer
 ```go
 profile_id := "30089822"
 payment_id := "1200079812"